erDevKumar/kumar-devender-portfolio/ADMIN_MODULE.md

    - Or deploy the admin separately from the main site

 2. **Password Security**:
-   - Change the default password in production
+   - Password is stored in Firebase Remote Config (parameter: `admin_password`)
-   - Consider using environment variables: `NEXT_PUBLIC_ADMIN_PASSWORD`
+   - Can be updated from Firebase Console without redeployment
-   - Or implement proper authentication (Firebase Auth, NextAuth, etc.)
+   - See `ADMIN_AUTH_README.md` for setup instructions

 3. **File Permissions**:
    - Ensure the server has write permissions to `data/` and `public/` directories